 You will be expected to attend and prepare thoroughly for all

 classes and there is a strict minimum 90% attendance requirement.

-Applicants with disabilities that may prevent them fulfilling
+Applicants with disabilities who may require reasonable

-If you have been unable to find the answer to your query please
+If you have been unable to find the answer to your query

 Technical difficulties with your BPTC application - email@example.com